mbver/quic-rs-demo/README.md

 Demonstrates QUIC multiplexing capability

 ## mTLS
-Illustrate how mTLS is setup in Quinn
+Illustrates how mTLS is setup in Quinn

 ## zero-RTT
-Demonstrate end-to-end setup of 0-RTT in Quinn
+Demonstrates end-to-end setup of 0-RTT in Quinn with replay-attack simulation